-- A) Apply a bead of epoxy to the root edge of a fin.
+- A) Apply a bead of epoxy to the root edge of one of the lower fins.
 Push the fin through the slot in the airframe and against the motor mount tube.
 Make sure that the fin is perpendicular to the airframe.
 Use tape to hold the fin in position while the epoxy cures.
-Repeat this process for all fins. - B) Apply an epoxy fillet to both sides of each fin.
+Repeat this process for all three lower fins. - B) Apply an epoxy fillet to both sides of each fin.
 Carefully smooth the epoxy with your finger before it begins to gel.
 Allow the epoxy to set up before rotating the rocket to do the next set of fins.
 Once the epoxy has fully cured, you should sand the fillet smooth with fine sandpaper.
-Sanding will help the primer hold better to the epoxy. - C) Gently pull the centering ring off the end of the rocket by tugging on the tape tabs.
-Using a stick, apply an epoxy fillet to the fins at the motor mount tube and the inner airframe wall.
-D) Remove the tape tabs from the centering ring and permanently epoxy it in the base of the rocket 1/8" in from the bottom of the airframe.
+Sanding will help the primer hold better to the epoxy. - C) Gently pull the tailcone off the end of the rocket.
+Using a stick, apply an epoxy fillet to the fins at the motor mount tube and the inner airframe wall. - D) Permanently epoxy the tailcone in the base of the rocket.